MicroEJ/How-To/MicroUI-Get-Started/README.md

 <!--
 	Markdown
-	Copyright 2015-2016 IS2T.
+	Copyright 2016 IS2T.
 All rights reserved.
-	IS2T PROPRIETARY/CONFIDENTIAL.
-Use is subject to license terms.
+	Use of this source code is governed by a BSD-style license that can be found at http://www.is2t.com/open-source-bsd-license/.
 -->

 # Overview